xak2000/nomad/website/source/guides/operating-a-job/advanced-scheduling/spread.html.md

 ### Step 5: Obtain Detailed Scoring Information on Job Placement

-The Nomad scheduler will not always spread your workload in the way you have specified in the `spread` stanza even if the resources are available.
+The Nomad scheduler will not always spread your workload in the way you have specified in the `spread` block even if the resources are available.
 This is because spread scoring is factored in with other metrics as well before making a scheduling decision.
 In this step, we will take a look at some of those other factors.